dzheng2333/Trans-SedNet-a-ViT-model-for-grain-segmentation/README.md

 The Trans-SedNet is a ViT model that is designed for grain segmentation in geology, especially sedimentary geology.

 'nex_cmx' and 'decoder' is the main code of Trans-SedNet, which are the encoder and decoder respectively.
-We also provide an example image dataset in 'dataset' folder in which includes one pair of XPL and PPL thin section images and its segmentation label.
+We also provide an example image dataset in 'dataset' folder in which one pair of XPL and PPL thin section images and their segmentation label are included.

-The code is written by Dongyu Zheng and Li Hou of Chengdu University of Technology, please feel free to contact both authors for further information.
+The code is owned by Dongyu Zheng and Li Hou of Chengdu University of Technology, please feel free to contact both authors for further information.